 • Access control lists and firewall policies: Review the ACLs and firewall rules in place.
 Do they restrict unauthorized traffic and unnecessary access?
 Tighten things up if needed.

-• Network segmentation and subnetting: Assess the segmentation and subnet sizing.
+• Network segmentation and subnetting: Assess the network segmentation and subnet sizing.
 Are the broadcast domains too big?
 Tweak things to enforce tighter access controls.

 • Protocols and services enabled: Look at what’s enabled across devices.
 Is there anything on there that’s risky or unnecessary?
 Shut down unused protocols and services.